sebastiaanluca/laravel-module-loader/README.md

 *Optional; requires a [module service provider](#using-a-module-service-provider)*

-Translates are kept in the `/resources/lang` or `YourModule/resources/lang` module directory.
+Translations are kept in the `/resources/lang` or `YourModule/resources/lang` module directory.
 If you use the latter and keep them within the module, remember to prefix your translation keys with the *snake cased* module name (as if you were using a package) to retrieve the correct value:

 ```php
 @lang('your-module::dashboard.intro')